Necrophilia

 - Statue / Doll Fetish19/100Agalmatophilia · Objects & MaterialsAgalmatophilia is a sexual or romantic attraction to statues, mannequins, dolls, or other lifelike representations of the human form.
 A linked theme, Pygmalionism, centres on fantasies of such a figure coming to life, or of a living body turning to stone or freezing into immobility.19

-- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is an interest centered on the desire to be, or to become, an amputee, in which the absence of a limb is experienced as arousing or as essential to one's body image.
-It overlaps closely with body integrity dysphoria, in which a person feels a healthy limb is not part of their true self.12
+- Amputation Fetish12/100Apotemnophilia · Clinical ParaphiliasApotemnophilia is a rare interest centred on the desire to be, or to become, an amputee, in which the absence of a limb is felt as arousing or as necessary to one's true body image.
+It overlaps closely with body integrity dysphoria, recognised in ICD-11, and carries serious self-harm risk.12

-- Abasiophilia (Braces & Mobility Aids)13/100Abasiophilia · Clinical ParaphiliasAbasiophilia is a paraphilic attraction to people who use orthopaedic braces, casts, calipers, or other mobility aids such as wheelchairs, and to the impaired gait that accompanies them.
-It is a named form of devoteeism, the broader sexual interest in disability.13
+- Abasiophilia (Braces & Mobility Aids)13/100Abasiophilia · Clinical ParaphiliasAbasiophilia is a paraphilic attraction to people who use orthopaedic braces, casts, calipers, or mobility aids such as wheelchairs, and to the impaired gait that goes with them.
+It is one named branch of devoteeism, the broader erotic interest in physical disability.13

 ICD-11 / OSPD · attraction to the deceased · harm/desecration